Marketing

 2.2 Refine Ad Group Structure

-Group similar keywords together so that ads can be tailored to specific themes.
+Group similar keywords together so that ads align to specific themes.
 For instance, create separate ad groups for product features and user needs to increase relevance.

 Imagine you're running a campaign for B2B visitor identification software.
 During keyword research, you identify high-intent keywords like best visitor identification software and visitor tracking software for B2B.